 Students may be admitted to one of the doctoral level training areas with either a bachelor’s or master’s degree.
 The department does not offer a terminal master’s degree.
 Graduate students admitted to the graduate program in psychology typically receive funding (tuition plus stipend) for five years as long as they remain in good standing.
 Applicants interested in the psychology and law concentration should apply to the cognitive or social psychology program.
 More information about admissions and the application process to the graduate program in psychology may be found here.

-The graduate program in psychology follows an apprenticeship model in which students work under direct supervision of a major professor with input from a faculty committee.
-We are a diverse department with both basic and applied strengths.
-A major premise of this department is that the psychologist is a scientist who is able to advance the discipline through research and/or a practitioner who has research skills sufficient to design and implement treatment or program evaluations.
-Thus, a strong research orientation is evident in all areas of study in the department.
+The graduate program in psychology follows an apprenticeship model in which students work under the direct supervision of a major professor with input from a faculty committee.
+A guiding premise of the department’s training philosophy is that the psychologist is a scientist who advances the discipline through research and/or a practitioner who has research skills to design and implement treatment or program evaluations.
+A strong research orientation is evident in all graduate program areas in the department.